chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 Beyond these architectural differences, certain address types face particularly acute quantum risk. **Early Bitcoin addresses** created during 2009-2012 face elevated quantum risk due to several compounding factors:

 **P2PK (Pay-to-Public-Key) outputs** directly expose public keys on the blockchain without any hashing protection.
 Early Bitcoin transactions frequently used this format, and on-chain analyses estimate approximately 1.7-2.0 million BTC remain in legacy P2PK outputs, though exact figures vary by methodology.
+Widely cited dashboards have shown roughly 8–9% of UTXO value in P2PK (~1.7–1.9M BTC at current supply); treat these figures as estimates.
 It's important to note that ownership of these outputs remains unverified—they should not be assumed to belong to Satoshi or any specific entity.

 **Address reuse patterns** significantly compound this vulnerability.
 As established with our safe analogy, spending from an address exposes the underlying public key, making any remaining balance vulnerable to quantum attack.
 Early Bitcoin adoption preceded the development of best practices recommending single-use addresses.